 Subject delivery for the ALC VET course, 10742NAT Certificate IV in Christian Ministry and Theology, continues through ALC iLearn.

-A number of events have been cancelled, however future events may be conducted through online platforms.
-Please check the Calendar page closer to the date of an event for further details as the situation continues to evolve.
+For the remainder of the year, the majority of events will continue to be conducted through online platforms.
+Please check the Calendar page closer to the date of an event for further details.

-In keeping with recent announcements by Premier Steven Marshall concerning the lifting of lockdown restrictions in South Australia associated with the COVID-19 pandemic, the ALC Library will reopen on Monday 18 May 2020.
+In keeping with recent SA government directives, concerning the lifting of lockdown restrictions in South Australia from Monday 29 June 2020 (Step 3 of the SA Roadmap), the ALC Library will provide services as follows: